simonsdave/yar/yar/auth_server/README.md

-To start the authorization server:
+To start the Auth Server:

 ~~~~~
 auth_server
 ~~~~~